ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 default sorted based on the session end time, in a descending manner (i.e. latest sessions appear first).
 Sorting can be adapted by clicking on each column's header to sort by it in ascending manner.
 The currently active sort column and type are displayed using an arrow icon next to the relevant column's title.

+Certain test results may appear greyed out in case they are to be considered as obsolete.
+These are tests for which linked information has significantly changed since their execution (e.g. the related organisation having been deleted).
+Such obsolete results are maintained by default but can be purged at any time by clicking the
+**Delete obsolete results** button.

 The presented completed sessions can be exported in CSV format by clicking the **Export CSV** button in the table header.
 In addition, the **detailed tests steps** for a session can be displayed by clicking the row's magnifying glass icon under the **Action** column (see :ref:`session_dashboard__steps`).